dfm/rtds-action/README.md

 Where we have added the custom extension and set the required configuration parameters.

-You'll need to provide ReadTheDocs with a GitHub personal access token (it only needs the `public_repo` scope if your repo is public).
+You'll need to provide Read the Docs with a GitHub personal access token (it only needs the `public_repo` scope if your repo is public).
 You can generate a new token by going to [your GitHub settings page](https://github.com/settings/tokens).
-Then, save it as an environment variable (called `GITHUB_TOKEN` in this case) on ReadTheDocs.
+Then, save it as an environment variable (called `GITHUB_TOKEN` in this case) on Read the Docs.

 ## Development